carloscastillom/DJIA_Screener/README.md

  ![HomeDepot](https://user-images.githubusercontent.com/65776444/158386944-de2d8da0-d0a0-470f-b6e2-f31fffb8d748.png)

+Its a stong player in the home improvement market in the US.
+The company offers different kinds of building materials and Home Improvement

 Disclaimer: All investment strategies and investments involve risk of loss.
 Nothing contained in this website should be construed as investment advice.